-- Current and complete files are kept on every student. - Records are maintained and locked. - FERPA regulations are followed. - Access log is kept. - Medical section is maintained in a locked file cabinet in the Mini School nurse station. - Medical section also has an access log. - Students over the age of 14 has access to review record. - Students over 18 may grant the right to examine the student record to parent/guardian. - Non-custodial parent may have access if a waiver is signed by the parent/guardian permitting release. - School may release information form the school record upon request from DCF, a probation officer, a justice of any court, DYS-through the Program Director. - Record consists of: all reports written while the student was enrolled, current and recent IEP's, Progress Reports, any evaluations and Statewide testing.
+- Current and complete files are kept on every student. - Records are maintained and locked. - FERPA regulations are followed. - Access log is kept. - Medical section also has an access log. - Students over the age of 14 has access to review record. - Students over 18 may grant the right to examine the student record to parent/guardian. - Non-custodial parent may have access if a waiver is signed by the parent/guardian permitting release. - School may release information form the school record upon request from DCF, a probation officer, a justice of any court, DYS-through the Program Director. - Record consists of: all reports written while the student was enrolled, current and recent IEP's, Progress Reports, any evaluations and Statewide testing.